mapbender/mapbender-documentation/en/functions/export/printclient.rst

   -  Selection instead of All

 Legend on the first page
 ========================

 You can integrate the legend next to the map on the first page.
 This field is not included in the print template by default.
 To insert the legend you have to modify the ODG print template file.
 Insert a new dynamic field with the name "legend" on the non printable layer and put it to the desired spot.
-Go to **Menue: Modify -> Name...**  to change the name of the field to "legend".
+Go to **Menu: Modify -> Name...** to change the name of the field to "legend".
 As final step, you have to export the ODG-file as PDF-file as described above and save it in the same directory.
 The result could look like this:

 .. image:: ../../../figures/print_client_example_legend.png
     :scale: 80